pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 **Milestones and Deliverables**

-1. Atleast two Dapps on production that implement Proof of Personhood and bot production primitives - $15,000, FTE - 2
+1. Milestone - 1: Atleast two Dapps on production that implement Proof of Personhood and bot production primitives - $15,000, FTE - 2

 Deliverable - Atleast two new/existing Dapps within the Polkadot ecosystem that implement Proof of Personhood/bot production within their Dapps using Reclaim protocol